“If Airbnb can help transform anyone’s home into a hotel, why not create a platform that can help anyone turn their living room into a cinema?”

 I’d love to see you host a Hoovie movie in your living room, workspace, gallery, back yard, storefront or other interesting private space.
 Reach out and let me know how I can support you to create a magical experience for your tiny audience!

-Fiona Rayher is CEO and co-founder of Hoovie.
+Fiona Rayher is co-founder and CEO of Hoovie.